-One of the most frequent questions we get at PMC, whether when cleaning carpets on-site or offering consulting services through the website, involves the difference between low and high pile carpet, as well as the inevitable “which is better (for me, my family, my kids, my parakeet, three cats, and four golden retrievers…)?”
-While we can’t give customized answers without knowing your unique circumstances, we’ve worked in enough homes to have a pretty good set of answers to cover most scenarios.
+One of the most frequent questions we get at Pet My Carpet, after those involving carpet warranties, synthetic carpets, and how to tell the quality of a carpet, involves the difference between low and high pile carpet, as well as the inevitable “which is better (for me, my family, my kids, my parakeet, three cats, and four golden retrievers…)?”
+While the answers for your family will depend to some degree on how your home is setup and who lives inside it, there are many general carpet principles that hold constant in most environments.
 Let’s tackle a bunch of carpet pile questions together.

 What exactly is a high pile (or low pile) carpet or rug?

 The word “pile” is simply a way of describing the fabric loops that make up carpets.
 A carpet is a collection of fibers (whether natural or synthetic), and the height and looseness or tightness of these fibers (as well as their softness, color, and overall texture) affect how we perceive them when we step, sit, or lie on them.